zluo16/angular-project-setup-lab-immersive-alum/README.md

 - css/
 - index.html

-Make sure you put the Angular code you downloaded into the `js/` folder!
+You can find `angular.js` in this repo - make sure you put it into the `js/` folder!

 Let's create some files so we can have something pretty displayed in browser.
 No need to worry with what this code does yet, we will be covering it all very shortly!

 ### app.js

 Inside the `js/app/` folder, create a new file called `app.js`.
-This file is very simple, and again - no need to worry about what it does just yet!
+This file is very simple - it tells Angular that we want to create a new module.
+We can then reference that module later on.

 Put this inside `app.js`.
 ```js